loosenthedark/brew-barberista-landing-page/README.md

   :-------------------------:|:-------------------------:|:-------------------------:
   mobile  |  tablet |  desktop

-    - Each About subsection contains a 'More Info' hyperlink, which brings the user to the relevant follow-on subsection for that Brew Barberista service ([Brew Coffee](https://loosenthedark.tech/brew-barberista/#more-info)/[Brew Barber](https://loosenthedark.tech/brew-barberista/#get-in-touch)).
+    - Each About subsection contains a 'More Info' hyperlink, which brings the user to the relevant follow-on subsection for that Brew Barberista service ([Brew Coffee](https://loosenthedark.tech/brew-barberista/#more-info) / [Brew Barber](https://loosenthedark.tech/brew-barberista/#get-in-touch)).
     - These two More Info subsections are stacked on mobile and tablet, and lie side by side on desktop
     - Each panel contains informative blurbs highlighting a variety of USPs offered by Brew Barberista.
 The text is set against carefully-positioned full-width and -height background images.
     - As screen width increases and space permits, several (initially hidden) elements are revealed across tablet and desktop devices.
 These include supplementary paragraphs of text and call-to-action `button`s.